 - First-aid and overall health information you’ll need from the girls

 - Standards for well-being and inclusivity, including working with girls with disabilities and ensuring emotional safety

-- Safety Activity Checkpoints also includes details about which activities require prior council approval.
+- Details about which activities require prior council approval.
 For any activities which require council approval, the trip leader must complete a Trip and Travel application.